DETAILED ACTION

 Claim(s) 1 and 17-18 are rejected under 35 U.S.C.
 102(a)(2) as being anticipated by Barron (US 2021/0121328 A1).

 Regarding claim 1, Barron discloses (see abstract; paras.
 [0015]-[0037]; figs. 1-5) a trephine blade (10, para.
 [0016]; fig. 1) for use in the preparation of a circular corneal graft for endothelial keratoplasty (para.
-[0002]), the blade comprising a circular cutting edge (includes 12, para.
-[0017]) at one end of a circular peripheral side wall of the blade (depicted in fig. 1) and extending around the peripheral side wall for cutting a circumferential perimeter of the corneal graft from donor corneal tissue (depicted in figs. 1-2), the circular cutting edge incorporating an asymmetric notch formation (includes 16 and 18 which may be indentations, paras.
-[0019] and [0036]; fig. 2) for cutting a correspondingly shaped asymmetric notch in the circumferential perimeter of the corneal graft (paras.
-[0019] and [0021]) to indicate correct orientation of the corneal graft in said endothelial keratoplasty (paras.
+[0002]), the blade comprising a cutting edge (includes 12, para.
+[0017]) at the distal end of the blade (considered to be at distal end), the cutting edge having a circular perimeter (fig. 2) with an asymmetric notch formation (includes 16 and 18 which may be indentations, considered to form notches that are asymmetric due to location on the blade, paras.
+[0019] and [0036]; fig. 2) extending inwardly toward a longitudinal axis of the blade (indentation considered to extend inwardly), wherein the cutting edge is configured for cutting a correspondingly shaped asymmetric notch in the circumferential perimeter of the corneal graft (paras.
+[0019] and [0021]) and indicating the correct orientation of the corneal graft in said endothelial keratoplasty (paras.
 [0019] and [0021]).

 Regarding claim 17, Barron discloses the blade of claim 1.
-Barron further discloses wherein the notch formation is defined by a longitudinally directed channel formed in the circular peripheral side wall of the blade (exterior channel forms 14 which 18 is located on, figs. 1-2).
+Barron further discloses wherein the notch formation is defined by a longitudinally directed channel formed in a circular peripheral side wall of the blade (exterior channel forms 14 which 18 is located on, figs. 1-2).

 Regarding claim 18, Barron discloses the blade of claim 17.
-Barron further discloses wherein the channel extends along the circular peripheral side wall from the one end of the blade to an opposite end of the blade (depicted in figs. 1-2).
+Barron further discloses wherein the channel extends along the circular peripheral side wall from one end of the blade to an opposite end of the blade (depicted in figs. 1-2).

 Claim Rejections - 35 USC § 103